mmailaender/Fauna-Typed/README.md

+## Typesafe Client with built-in State Management for Fauna
+!Only React supported at the moment!

 # Motivation

-Fauna provides with FQL.X a typescript-like language, and offers built-in type-safety with Schema enforcement (TODO: Link).
+Fauna provides with FQL 10 a typescript-like language, and offers built-in type-safety with Schema enforcement (TODO: Link).
 This client streamlines the typesafe experience between Fauna and your React project by

 - syncing the types from Fauna to your Typescript project
 - transform and compose your typesafe functions on the fly to FQL.X post Requests